-It is imperative that all drivers travel in a slow and controlled manner while on campus.
+It is imperative to comply with all signage and directions given by staff working traffic control on campus.
+In addition, all drivers should travel in a slow and controlled manner while on campus.
 Please observe speed limit signs, stop at all crosswalks, refrain from all forms of distracted driving, and be vigilant in watching for children.

 Do not pass school buses with stop signs extended.
 Do not park in fire lanes.
 Vehicles parked in fire lanes may be cited by LMPD/NAPD and/or the State Fire Marshal (or his designate).
-At the English Station campus, please observe the proper traffic pattern for the roundabout.
-The safety of our students is a great concern.
+At the Kentucky campus, please observe the proper traffic pattern for the roundabout.
+At the Indiana campus, the road around the school is always one way.
+Do not turn left when coming in the North Entrance (Bell Lane).
+The safety of our students is paramount.
+Failure to comply with traffic safety procedures may result in the loss of the privilege of driving on campus.

 All students are to be dropped off and picked up only at locations designated for each school level on each campus.
 Refer to the school-specific section of this handbook for details.
 Please observe all traffic and parking instructions and zones on campuses, and use marked crosswalks when crossing the flow of traffic.
 During carpool hours, cars should not be parked or abandoned in the drive lanes for any reason, especially at school entrances.
+For student safety, NO student should ever be dropped off or picked up outside of the designated carpool areas.
+Please follow the approved Christian Academy carpool procedures.